GopalSingh09/Evergreen-Hospital-Management-System/README.md

 This application is done with the use of file handling concept.
-It has a default admin login with name: "Gopal" and password: "1234", You can change the name and password from the admin login and also can add new admins, doctor, receptioninst Thankyou for using my application
+It has a default admin login with name: "Gopal" and password: "1234", You can change the name and password from the admin login and also can add new admins, doctor, receptioninst Thankyou for using my application.
+File with the name "Evergreen Hospital Management System" is the exe application.
+For using main file, add the Hospital management sys zip files foldrs in the same folder of main file